PetrDlouhy/Django-test-queries/README.rst

     :target: https://codecov.io/gh/PetrDlouhy/dj-test-queries

 Extension of assertNumQueries that can record queries that were executed and show the differences in future runs.
+It also shows tracebac of where the query was called.

 Documentation
 -------------